One of the difficulties following the Paleo diet is figuring out what to eat.

-Because the diet is so specific, sometimes it’s hard to find a delicious meal that meets all the Paleo requirements (no beans, no dairy, no junks, no high-starch vegetables, and no grains + gluten free ).
+Because the diet is so specific, sometimes it’s hard to find a delicious meal that meets all the Paleo requirements.

 If you are like me, on most days, you just want mouth watering, Paleo dishes with minimum cooking/baking time and minimum ingredients.